-Markets were severely disrupted by COVID 19 in March 2020, but in the 2020/21 year they recovered strongly.
-As a result, the funding level of the Fund as at 31 March 2021 is likely to be broadly similar to that reported at the previous formal valuation.
+Markets were disrupted by COVID 19 which resulted in difficult market conditions towards the end of the financial year.
+As a result, the funding level of the Fund as at 31 March 2020 has reduced versus that reported in the previous formal valuation.